 Recycled Plastic Bags Works

 Environmental Art Purges

-The work with paintings and driftwood sculptures can be seen here:
+The latest work with paintings and driftwood sculptures works seen here:

 Environmental Paintings Driftwood Sculptures